 What you should know about omega-6 fats is that they’re essential, i.e., your body cannot make them on its own and needs to derive them directly from food.
 But if you’re worried about them causing harm, aim to balance your omega-6 to omega-3 intake by including more oily fish, flaxseeds, chia seeds, and grass-fed food.

-Benefits of Sunflower Seeds on Keto
+Top Benefits of Sunflower Seeds for Your Keto Lifestyle

 In decades past, health experts told us to keep our intake of nuts and seeds low because they’re high in fat and calories and can thus cause weight gain.
 But nowadays, we know this was bad advice and that nuts and seeds can help improve our diets and health .
 Sunflower seeds are no different and provide the following benefits on keto :